jenssc/S-125-Product-Specification-Development/README.md

 # S-125-Product-Specification-Development
 S-125 Product Specification Development Collaboration space for IHO Nautical Information Provision Working Group for the development of S-125 PS.

+## 2025-09-02 Update of the S-125 1.0.0 Release Candidate version, to reflect changes in S-201

+The update reflects changes made by IALA ARM to the S-201 data model during the approval process.

-# Initial upload of S-125 received from IALA ARM 2025-06-17
+## 2025-06-17 Initial upload of S-125 received from IALA ARM

 The 20th session of the IALA ARM Committee approved S-125 Edition 1.0.0 and deemed it ready for test implementation.
 Accordingly, IHO NIPWG is invited to review S-125 Edition 1.0.0, amend it as necessary, and initiate the IHO product specification approval process for the current edition.